 Two local moguls squared off: Marshall Field, who made State Street the city's shopping Rialto, on the side of a proposed museum, against Arron Montgomery Ward, who made Chicago the hub of the mail-order industry and was a staunch protector of the city's lakefront as a public space.

 Lawsuits involving arcane legal principles were accompanied by insults worthy of a guttersnipe.
 Ward's attorney accused Field of building a monument to himself, facetiously adding: "And being a poor man, he could not afford to pay for a site.
 Now it is proposed to secure a site from the city of Chicago by violating a trust."

 Others involved in the project recognized that a famous name attracts others with money.
 So a year later, the museum was renamed the Field Columbian Museum, subsequently shortened to The Field Museum, changes that lived up to their promise.
-John G. Shedd, the second president of Marshall Field & Co., would endow the aquarium that sits alongside the Field Museum.
+John G. Shedd, the second president of Marshall Field & Co., would endow the aquarium alongside the Field Museum.
 Max Adler, vice president of Sears, Roebuck & Co., would do the same for the nearby planetarium.

-Ward had one critical ally, however: time.
+Ward had one critical ally, however: Time.
 Like a sports team, he could win by running out the clock.

 Accordingly, the legal papers flew back and forth, accompanied by a war of words.
 Field's supporters played on the public's heartstrings.

 There were oddball legal maneuvers.
 The Illinois legislature passed a bill in 1903 enabling the park board to void Ward's easement on Grant Park, his legal right to have it free of buildings.
 "You can pass all the state legislation you want to," an aide to Ward responded, "but it will not be constitutional if Mr. Ward complains."
 Indeed, the Illinois Supreme Court sided with Ward, as it did on several occasions.